lexpostma/Rickies/Readme.md

 -   🏆 A complete [overview of all Rickies](https://rickies.co), including prediction shows before the official Rickies.
 -   🎯 For each Rickies, all details are together in one place.
--   🟠 [Ungraded Rickies](/ungraded) are interactive so you can score live with the event before the official results are in.
+-   🟠 [Ungraded Rickies](https://rickies.co/ungraded) are interactive so you can score live with the event before the official results are in.
--   📊 [Host leaderboard](/leaderboard) with full statistics, Risky Picks, Flexing Power, titles and or achievements for each host.
+-   📊 [Host leaderboard](https://rickies.co/leaderboard) with full statistics, Risky Picks, Flexing Power, titles and or achievements for each host.
--   📜 Watch [The Bill of Rickies](/billof) grow into existence with a full history of the document and theme music.
+-   📜 Watch [The Bill of Rickies](https://rickies.co/billof) grow into existence with a full history of the document and theme music.
 -   📱 Standalone web app, optimised for iOS devices with support for dark mode and safe areas.
 -   🗄 Built on top of an Airtable database.
 All data and most assets and calculations come from there.
+-   🔍 [Search](https://rickies.co/search) the full prediction [archive](https://rickies.co/archive), including metadata like prediction type, category, host, event and more.
+With search term highlighting.

 ## More